Supporting Student Basic Needs

 ILCM provides free brief legal advice and full representation to immigrants and refugees in Minnesota who qualify for services.
 Call 651-641-1011 to learn more.

-Southwest Minnesota State University has an excellent Counseling and Mental Health Office.
+Southwest Minnesota State University has an excellent Mental Health Counseling Center.
 College is a time of change that can be very exciting as well as stressful and challenging.
 Stress, depression, anxiety, relationship concerns, loneliness, or other personal issues can affect students' well-being.
-SMSU Counseling Services is staffed by mental health professionals who provide confidential, short-term counseling services to enrolled students.
-Students do not have to be in crisis to access counseling services!
+SMSU Mental Health Counseling Center is staffed by mental health professionals who provide confidential, short-term counseling services to enrolled students.

 Students are invited to take a free, anonymous online mental health screening.
 It is a good way to get some initial, basic information about how you are feeling.
 CCAPs Screenings